Ben Ayade: Early life

-He was born in Obudu LGA of Cross River State on the 2nd of March, 1968 to Mr. Peter Akinsheye Ayade and Mrs. Beatrice Ngayi Ayade.
+He was born in Obudu LGA of Cross River State on 2 March 1968 to Peter Akinsheye Ayade and Beatrice Ngayi Ayade.
 He hails from Kakum Village, Ipong Ward of Obudu Local Government Area of Cross River State, Nigeria.
 His parents were both devout Catholics.
 His father worked as a public servant with the water board.

 Education

 Benedict Ayade received his primary education at St. Stephens Primary School, Obudu, and proceeded to Government Secondary School, Obudu, Nigeria, for his secondary education.